merenlab/merenlab.org/_posts/miscellaneous/2017-11-25-DWH-O-desum-v2.md

 * __Taxonomy__: [CheckM](http://genome.cshlp.org/content/early/2015/05/14/gr.186072.114) links DWH O. Desum v2 to the family Oceanospirillaceae but cannot resolve its taxonomy at the genus level.

+* __Similarity to DWH O. desum v1__: The Average Nucleotide Identity (ANI) between DWH O. desum v1 and v2 is **99.6% over a length of 1.04 Mbp**, which represents almost the entire length of DWH O. Desum v1.

-* __Similarity to '_Ca_ Bermanella macondoprimitus'__: Average Nucleotide Identity (ANI) between DWH O. Desum v2 and the '_Ca_ B. macondoprimitus' population genome characterized by [Hu et al. (2017)](http://www.pnas.org/content/114/28/7432.full) from an incubation experiment mimicking the oil plume is 84.3% over 0.95 Mbp.
+* __Similarity to '_Ca_ Bermanella macondoprimitus'__: The Average Nucleotide Identity (ANI) between DWH O. Desum v2 and the '_Ca_ B. macondoprimitus' by [Hu et al. (2017)](http://www.pnas.org/content/114/28/7432.full) is **84.3% over 0.95 Mbp**.
 Thus, these two high-quality population genomes (one from the oil plume, the other from an incubation experiment) are very different and likely belong to different genera within the family Oceanospirillaceae.

 * __alkB gene for oil degradation__: DWH O. Desum v2 does not contain the AlkB gene suggested by [Hu et al. (2017)](http://www.pnas.org/content/114/28/7432.full) to represent the key oil degrading capability of the oil plume bacterial population.
 This is likely a critical ecological difference between the oil plume population, and the incubation population.
 Note that to demonstrate the absence of this gene in DWH O. Desum v2, we BLAST searched alkB gene from Hu et al., (2017) against its genomic content (this was done through the RAST platform).
 The best hit had an e-value of 0.011, and a bit score of 38.